AlexMili/torch-dataframe/doc/10_batchframe.md

    self          = Dataframe  --
    data_columns  = Df_Array   -- The columns that are to be the data
    label_columns = Df_Array   -- The columns that are to be the label
+  [label_shape   = string]    -- The shape in witch the labels should be provided.
+Some criterion require
+	 to subset the labels on the column and not the row, e.g. `nn.ParallelCriterion`, and thus the shape must be `NxM` or `NxMx1` for it to work as expected.
 })
 ```